“A dandelion is a community of healers waiting to spread.”

 We believe our awakening is inextricably tied to others.
 In order to be of service to the project of collective liberation, we often need to commit to radical self-healing.
 We may also need to tend to our own traumas, wounds and internalized forms of oppression in order to be present to and of greater service to others and our world.

-The program meets online on Tuesdays from 3-4:45pm PST/6-7:45pm EST on Tuesdays from mid-September through May.
+The program meets online on Tuesdays from 3-4:45pm PST/6-7:45pm EST from mid-September through May.
 It concludes with an in-person closing retreat in July, 2021.

 *LOVE Seminar: September 28-October 27